Seattle Pedestrian Accident Lawyers

-A pedestrian has no protection against the force and sheer mass of a moving vehicle.
+A pedestrian has no protection against a moving vehicle’s force and sheer mass.
 Injuries to pedestrians are frequently catastrophic or fatal.
-If you were injured in a pedestrian accident due to a driver’s negligent conduct, we will explain how you can recover compensation for your injuries and losses.
+If you were injured in a pedestrian accident due to a driver’s negligent conduct, you deserve an explanation about how to recover compensation for your injuries and losses.

 Pedestrian Injuries